Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to the average or every person, typically used to describe people in a nonspecific, generic way.
-The phrase doesn’t literally refer to specific people but is used figuratively to convey a sense of inclusiveness or ordinariness.
+The idiom doesn’t literally refer to specific people but is used figuratively to convey a sense of inclusiveness or ordinariness.

 Origin: